hartwigmedical/hmftools/amber/README.md

    -threads 16 \
    -loci /path/to/GermlineHetPon.37.vcf.gz
 ```
+## Germline Only Mode

+If the tumor / tumor bam are not specified then Amber will be run in germline only mode.
+Germline mode has the following differences in behaviour
+- contamination is not run
+- pcf fitting is not run
+- tumor fields are set to -1 for amber.baf.tsv
+- amber.baf.tsv named with ref sample (instead of tumor sample)

 ## Multiple Reference / Donor mode
 The `reference` and `reference_bam` arguments supports multiple arguments separated by commas.